Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 The Data Is Limited

-Image Credit: Stacey Ann Alberts, Shutterstock
+Image Credit: YI-LIN TSAI, Shutterstock

 Unfortunately, there is no real scientific data available that tells us whether mushrooms should be consumed by parrots.
-Lack of studies makes it difficult for experts to provide any insight or guidance to parrot caretakers.
+The lack of studies makes it difficult for experts to provide any insight or guidance to parrot caretakers.
 Therefore, we must rely on experienced parrot owners and internet research to try to figure out whether parrots can eat mushrooms of any kind.
 With limited data to work from, finding an answer is not an easy task because different sources come to different conclusions.

 There Is No Consensus